Last Updated on 12 October 2024 by Cycloscope

 What is properly defined as the Ring of Kerry (Morchuaird Chiarrai in Irish) is a 179km route that goes around the Iveragh Peninsula with only two considerable hills, one near the hamlet of Caherdaniel, south of Waterville (180msl), and another one near the beautiful Killarney National Park (250msl).

 These are really nothing for even an amateur road cyclist, overall a decently fit person can cycle the whole ring in a single day.
-If you’re visiting Ireland though, we would advise to take it easy and explore properly the beauty of this peninsula.
+If you’re visiting Ireland though, we would advise you to take it easy and explore properly the beauty of this peninsula.

 The classic circular route